Mid North Weather

 Mid North Forecast

-Friday Mostly sunny.
-Winds NE 15 to 20 km/h becoming light during the day.
+Friday Partly cloudy.
+Winds E/NE 15 to 20 km/h becoming light during the morning.

 Mid North Weather Forecasts

 ||6||15||40%||< 1mm||Nil||E 5||93||ESE 10||67|